ardywibowo/CameraProjection/README.md

 [AerialAR]: https://github.com/ardywibowo/AerialAR

-The test executable I have provided here shows another application.
+Another application can be seen in the test executable I have provided.
 The executable I have currently is a test for a private project which involves detecting lights in a building.
 Knowing the position and orientation of a camera at all times, a map of the lights in a building can be constructed by projecting pixels into rays.
 Because the camera is able to take pictures at a high rate while moving, two pictures at similar but not equal positions can be taken.
-This allows stereoscopic reconstruction of the 3D location of the light
+This allows stereoscopic reconstruction of the 3D location of the light.

 ## Future Work
 Currently, the library doesn't support computationally intensive methods such as finding intersections of 3D objects.